How to Identify & Treat Fairy Ring Lawn Disease

 First, understand that fairy ring isn’t attacking the grass, it’s breaking down organic matter in the soil to survive.
 This breakdown naturally releases an excess of nitrogen in the grass, causing it to turn a darker green.

 Sometimes, the mycelium (underground root-like structure of mushrooms) becomes so dense that water has difficulty flowing through the soil, and this in turn causes the grass inside the fairy ring to turn brown and die.
 Mycelium can also deplete the soil’s nutrients, leaving less for the grass to use.
-Several fungal lawn diseases are associated with fairy rings, which is bad news for your lawn.
+Several types of fungi are associated with fairy rings, which is bad news for your lawn.

 What to Do if Fairy Ring Lawn Disease Is a Concern